rcarrata/rcarrata.github.io/_posts/2023-10-31-aro-azureopeai.md

 LangChain stands as a versatile framework designed for developing applications driven by language models.
 Its core functionalities enable applications to:

-* Contextual Awareness: LangChain facilitates the connection of language models to diverse sources of context, including prompt instructions, few-shot examples, and relevant content.
+* **Contextual Awareness**: LangChain facilitates the connection of language models to diverse sources of context, including prompt instructions, few-shot examples, and relevant content.
 This enables applications to respond in a manner grounded in the provided context, enhancing their overall effectiveness.

-* Intelligent Reasoning: By leveraging LangChain, applications gain the ability to rely on language models for reasoning.
+* **Intelligent Reasoning**: By leveraging LangChain, applications gain the ability to rely on language models for reasoning.
 This involves determining appropriate responses and actions based on the provided context, enhancing the application's decision-making process significantly.

 The key value propositions offered by LangChain include: